mitre/fieldmanual/sphinx-docs/Server-configuration.md

 * **API_KEY**: a password to use when accessing CALDERA programmatically.
 * **Exfil_dir**: the directory to use when an ability exfiltrates files from the agent, sending them back to CALDERA.
 Any file(s) posted to the /file/upload endpoint will end up in this directory.
 * **Reports_dir**: the directory to save all reports when the server shuts down
+* **app.contact.dns.domain**: the domain name to use for DNS tunneling requests.
+The C2 server will respond with the NXDOMAIN response code for any other domain.
+* **app.contact.dns.socket**: the UDP socket for the C2 server to listen on for DNS requests.
 * **app.contact.http**: the http location you want HTTP agents (like Sandcat) to connect to.
 * **app.contact.tcp**: the TCP socket you want reverse-shell agents (like Manx) to connect to.
 * **app.contact.udp**: the UDP socket you want UDP agents (like Manx) to connect to